-Before we get started, did you know that Anytime Soccer Training has over 1,000 training videos and over 101 fun soccer games – all fun, step-by-step, and 100% follow-along?
-Regardless if your child is just starting out or trying to make an academy team – Anytime Soccer Training has them covered.
-That’s because the program starts with the foundation and progresses to advanced levels.
+Regardless if your child is just starting out or trying to make an academy team Anytime Soccer Training has them covered.
+Click the image to learn more.

 In soccer, this could take the shape of a fun activity, a technical block, and ending with a game.
 Anything is possible.

 I usually start with a few tag games without the ball.
 Then, repeat the same tag games (for the most part) while adding a ball.
-That way, the kids are already familiar with the rules which allow for more time to focus on the actuals skills of dribbling, passing, and finishing.
+That way, the kids are already familiar with the rules which allows for more time to focus on the actual skills of dribbling, passing, and finishing.

-That’s right, with a little imagination you can incorporate dribbling, passing, and finishing in a single tag game!
+With a little imagination, you can incorporate dribbling, passing, and finishing in a single tag game!

 3. Disguise Pressure with Racing and Chasing Games

 Every kid loves to race, chase and tag each other.
 So turn that instinct into a fun way to add pressure that’s relevant to game-like situations.